steelbreeze/state.js/README.md

 ## Versioning
 The versions are in the form {major}.{minor}.{build}
-* Major changes introduce significant new behaviour and will update the public API.
+* Major changes introduce significant new behavior and will update the public API.
 * Minor changes introduce features, bug fixes, etc, but note that they also may break the public API.
 * Build changes can introduce features, though usually are fixes and performance enhancements; these will never break the public API.